open/close all folders

-- Ranma ½: after most of the males in the student body eat some bad fruit and all think Ranma is their wife, they do some activities that newlyweds might do, like feeding each other, taking pictures together, and putting suntan lotion on "their wife."
-Ranma isn't amused when he develops a sunburn that spells out the word "love" on his back.
+- Ranma ½: After most of the males in the student body eat some bad fruit and all think Ranma is their wife, they do some activities that newlyweds might do, like feeding each other, taking pictures together, and putting suntan lotion on "their wife."
+Ranma isn't amused when she develops a sunburn that spells out the word "love" on her back.

-- Chuunibyou Demo Koi ga Shitai!: In the Beach Episode, Dekomori suffers this after neglecting to sunscreen and instead opting to use a "magic seal".
+- Love, Chunibyo & Other Delusions: In the Beach Episode, Dekomori suffers this after neglecting to sunscreen and instead opting to use a "magic seal".
 In the next Beach Episode in Ren, she remembers to bring sunscreen to avert this.

 - This becomes a Running Gag in K-On! any time Azusa goes out in the summer heat.
 She sometimes laments having used plenty of sunscreen in spite of this.